The inscription on the exterior of the machine says:

 Redone in Paris in February 1993

-Furthermore, it’s also not in doubt that Ping’s artistic career owes much to the following influences in his life: Ludwig Wittgenstein, Michel Foucault, Martin Heidegger, Roland Barthes, Zen philosophy and Taoist philosophy.
+Furthermore, it’s also not in doubt that Huang’s artistic career owes much to the following influences in his life: Ludwig Wittgenstein, Michel Foucault, Martin Heidegger, Roland Barthes, as well as Zen and Taoist philosophy.

 Why did he wash the books?